disc0infern0/iosRichTextEditor/iosRichTextEditor/ColorPicker/ColorPicker.md

 # To Do
 - A little further tweaking would mean that both the AttributedString parameters could be made optional, and then it could be used as a standalone color picker regardless of what the color is being picked for.
 - Further to the above, separate into its own package
-- Update the color picker icon to show an angular gradient of the colors in the selected range, if that selected range has more than one color.
+- ~~Update the color picker icon to show an angular gradient of the colors in the selected range, if that selected range has more than one color. ~~ Done!